Code-the-Dream-School/node-essentials/lessons/lesson2-events-http.md

   // this is called for all methods, but only if the path begins with /api
   // and only if the request got past that first middleware.
   // ...
+  next();  // have to either send a response or pass to next -- else the user waits until timeout.
 });

 app.use((req, res) => {